mrs-electronics-inc/mrs-sdk-qt/docs/src/content/docs/reference/mvp.md

 - **Refresh the token** as the device gets closer to the expiration date via an API request
   - Requires determining the device's CPU ID, which will need to work with all supported MRS products
 - **Store the new token** in the config file

+Applications will be have the ability to manually attempt a token refresh, but ideally this will never be needed.

 ##### 3.2.1.2 Data File Uploads